peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 One of the most popular narrow-band models is the *Malkmus model*.
-It is based on the assumption that there is a given number of randomly distributed absorption lines in each band, and their stength has the probability density:
+It is based on the assumption that there is a given number of randomly distributed absorption lines in each band, and their strength has the probability density:

 $$